 The proceedings are sometimes called civil proceedings sui generis which means a special type of civil proceedings.
 The 2011 Act and court rules lay out the procedure to be followed.
-The general civil rules of evidence apply but are not 'to thwart the interests of the child by over-rigid application'.
+The general civil rules of evidence apply but are not 'to thwart the interests of the child by overrigid application'25.

-The diagram on the following page shows the procedure in basic terms.
+The diagram below shows the procedure in basic terms.
 The parts in amber colour at either side of the diagonal are significant matters that may or may not also be involved in the process.